 The Management File Generation for Application tool interface is used to create (1) the EPIC management files for each crop to be used in the EPIC application-year modeling; and (2) the EPICRUN file for the rain-fed and irrigated simulations, which contains the linkages for the statistical weather and wind files, the soil files, and the management files for EPIC grid cells.
-The tool uses the FORTRAN program ManGenFERT.exe stored under the \${FESTC_HOME}/epic/util/manageCreate directory with the common data files stored under \${FESTC_HOME}/epic/common_data/util/manageCreate and many other data files generated under each crop directory.
+The tool uses the FORTRAN programs ManGenFERT.exe and soildrain.exe stored under the

+\${FESTC_HOME}/ epic/util/manageCreate directory with the common data files stored under \${FESTC_HOME}/ epic/common_data/util/manageCreate and many other data files generated under each crop directory.
 Figure 16 shows the tool interface used to generate management files for the test_case scenario.
 The user needs to make sure that the following two entries are selected correctly:

 - Fertilizer Year select 2001 or 2006.
 The common management and fertilizer data sets created under the \${FESTC_HOME}/epic/common_data/util/manageCreate will be used accordingly.
-This management tool uses the created fertilizer data types for the 10 crop production regions. - Selected Crops select one or more crops (except BEANS).
+This management tool uses the created fertilizer data types for the 10 crop production regions.
+Fertilizer for 2011 will be available in a future release. - Selected Crops select one or more crops.